 In cardiac rehab, you will get education and support that help you make new, healthy habits,

 such as eating right and getting more exercise.

 Make heart-healthy habits

 If you don't do a cardiac rehab program, you will still need to learn about

 lifestyle changes that can lower your risk of another heart attack.
 These changes include quitting smoking, eating heart-healthy foods,

-and being active.
-For more information on lifestyle changes, see the Prevention section of this topic.
+For more information on lifestyle changes, see Life After a Heart Attack.

 Take your medicines